trustoverip/tswg-acdc-specification/spec/spec.md

 ### Rule Section

-The purpose of the rule section is to provide a set of rules or conditions as a Ricardian Contract [@RC].
+The purpose of the rule section is to provide a set of rules or conditions as a Ricardian Contract [[ref: RC]].
 The important features of a Ricardian contract are that it be both human and machine-readable and referenceable by a cryptographic digest.
 A JSON-encoded document or block, such as the Rule section block, is a practical example of both a human and machine-readable document.
 The rule section's top-level SAID, `d` field provides the digest.
 This provision supports the bow-tie model of RC.

 The Rule Section includes labeled nested blocks called rules that provide the legal language (terms , conditions, definitions etc).
 The labeled clauses can be structured hierarchically, where each rule, in turn, can include nested labeled rules.
 The labels on the rules may follow a structured naming or numbering convention.
 These provisions enable the rule section to satisfy the features of an RC.